Best Romantasy Books You Haven’t Read Yet

 2. Bride by Ali Hazelwood

-This may not be fully a romantasy book, but if you were a Twilight girlie ever in your life, or if you liked Vampire Diaries, this is the book for you.
+This may not be fully a romantasy book, but if you were a Twilight girlie ever in your life, or if you liked Vampire Diaries, Bride is definitely for you.
 It’s pretty romance focused, but it does have a plot on the side.
 And, it can be read as a standalone, which is always a bonus.

 This story follows Misery, a vampire who, as a child, has been sent to humans as collateral in a political deal.
 Now, her father is asking her to become a collateral once again via a political marriage to a werewolf and she refuses to — until she hears her groom’s name.
 So, she agrees to go into the dangerous world of werewolves, and finds something really unexpected there.